-Understanding the Role of the Tennessee Alcohol Beverage Commission (TABC)
+The Tennessee Alcohol Beverage Commission (TABC) for Staff and Owners

 If you plan to work as a bartender, alcohol server, seller, or manager in Tennessee, you need to understand the Tennessee Alcohol Beverage Commission (TABC) and how it regulates the alcohol industry.
 The Tennessee ABC License is required for many professionals in the industry, ensuring compliance with laws on alcohol sales, distribution, and responsible service.